microsoft/moaw/workshops/serverless-overview/workshop.md

 ![Event Grid Trigger Settings](assets/event-grid-trigger-settings.png)

-It it also possible to rename the different operations of your Logic App to make it easier to read and understand.
+It is also possible to rename the different operations of your Logic App to make it easier to read and understand.
 To do so, click on the `...` button on the top right corner of the block and select `Rename`.

 ![Logic App Rename Block](assets/logic-app-rename-operation.png)